COVID-19 pandemic in Latvia: October 2021

 At the start of October, the number of cases continued to rise and reach record values.
-On October 11, a national state of emergency was declared for three months along several restrictions.
-By mid-October, the highest number of new cases was recorded since December 2020 with the number of hospital patients rising by over 50%.
+On 11 October, a national state of emergency was declared for three months along with several restrictions.
+By mid-October, the highest number of new cases had been recorded since December 2020 with the number of hospital patients rising by over 50%.

-On October 21, a nearly month-long lockdown period began with strengthened security measures and restrictions on the movement, including a curfew between the hours of 20:00 and 05:00 and suspension of majority of stores and services.
+On 21 October, a nearly month-long lockdown period began with strengthened security measures and restrictions on the movement, including a curfew between the hours of 20:00 and 05:00 and suspension of the majority of stores and services.

 The pace of vaccination remained steady at the start of the month and rose slightly towards mid-October.
 At this time, about half of the population was vaccinated.

 November 2021

-On November 4, the Latvian Parliament authorized businesses to suspend and subsequently fire workers who refuse vaccination or a transfer to remote work.
-The rules take effect on November 15.
-There are exceptions for those with medical reasons not to vaccinate, and those who have recently recovered from infection.
+On 4 November, the Latvian Parliament authorised businesses to suspend and subsequently fire workers who refused vaccination or a transfer to remote work.
+The rules took effect on 15 November.
+There were exceptions for those with medical reasons not to vaccinate, and those who had recently recovered from infection.

-On November 12, Latvia's parliament voted to ban unvaccinated lawmakers from voting on legislature or participating in discussions in person or remotely, and to suspend their pay if they cannot work at the parliament.
-The restrictions come as a result of a surge in case count, and to "promote public confidence in the government's polices to control COVID-19 infections", according to the legislation's sponsor, Jānis Rancāns.
+On 12 November, Latvia's parliament voted to ban unvaccinated lawmakers from voting in the legislature or participating in discussions in person or remotely, and to suspend their pay if they could not work at the parliament.
+The restrictions came as a result of a surge in case count, and to "promote public confidence in the government's policies to control COVID-19 infections", according to the legislation's sponsor, Jānis Rancāns.
 Booster shots were recommended for all adults.

 Over the months, the case incidence steadily declined, and the number of patients in hospitals fell.
 By the end of November, the cumulative number of COVID-19-related deaths passed 4000.

-On November 26, travel restrictions were imposed due to the new Omicron variant, including several African countries being the first countries to be placed on the "very high public health threat" travel "red list".
-Experts remarked that the new strain will eventually arrive regardless.
+On 26 November, travel restrictions were imposed due to the new Omicron variant, including several African countries being the first countries to be placed on the "very high public health threat" travel "red list".
+Experts remarked that the new strain would eventually arrive regardless.

 December 2021

 Booster shots vaccination took place at a steady pace, and one in ten residents had received a booster shot by the second half of December, making up 15% of among the 66% of population who had completed the vaccination process.
 However, the number of people getting their first dose fell.
-Latvia applied for 4,7 million vaccine doses for 2022.
+Latvia applied for 4.7 million vaccine doses for 2022.

-By November 6, first cases of Omicron variant were discovered.
+By 6 November, the first cases of Omicron variant had been discovered.
 Random travel arrival screenings were performed.
-Experts expressed concerns over case increase after Holiday and the potential patient influx due to the new variant.
+Experts expressed concerns over a case increase after the holidays and the potential patient influx due to the new variant.
 About 50 people were being hospitalized daily by the end of December.